annacampainha/annacampainha.github.io/essays/uiframeworks.md

 ---
 ## Quote of the Experience
-I have many favorite quotes that motivate me to do better and for experiencing UI Frameworks it is:
+I have many favorite quotes that motivate me to do better.
+For experiencing UI Frameworks it is:
 Grow through what you go through.

 growth = vulnerability + uncomfort + self-improvment;